 - Try to solve the questions by making suitable diagrams, especially in arrangement questions, or as a Venn diagram in syllogism questions.

-- Logical Reasoning Skills cannot be developed overnight.
-Practicing rigorously across similar questions over a sustained period of time is the right approach to develop the required competence in this
+- Remember that Logical Reasoning Skills cannot be developed overnight.
+Practicing rigorously across similar questions over a sustained period of time is the right approach to develop the required competence in this section.

 - Reference to an authentic 'word list', giving the meaning and usage of words, will be conducive in handling questions on synonyms, antonyms and analogies, which are popularly tested in this section.